-31.1.1.
-The reports are received back from the two examiners by the chairperson of the Research Committee as a central point of return, upon which the chairperson of the Research Committee forwards the reports to the assessment panel as the reports become available (see paragraph 31.3).
+- 32.1.1.
+The reports are received back from the two examiners by the chairperson of the Research Committee as a central point of return, upon which the chairperson of the Research Committee (via the secretary of the Research Committee) forwards the examiner's reports to the supervisor(s) as the reports become available (copying the members of the assessment panel in the correspondence).
+It is not required that the reports to the supervisor(s) are anonymised. (see paragraph 32.3). - 32.1.2.
+The supervisor(s) is/are allowed to make anonymised parts of the examiners' reports available to the candidate.
+These parts may include a list of corrections (revisions or material revisions) which are required by

-38 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 6.8.2.
+41 Calendar 2023 (Part 1 General) Postgraduate Qualifications para 6.8.2.